dotansimha/graphql-code-generator/website/docs/plugins/typescript-apollo-client-helpers.md

 ### How to use?

-Start by add this plugin to your configuration:
+Start by adding this plugin to your configuration:

 ```yaml
 schema: my-schema.graphql